-‘Depth Writing With Dr Rachel’ is where I publish my reflections on my ongoing travels between worlds via the arts, literature, culture, nature, spirituality & all things Jungian.
-In my monthly dispatches, I deep dive into my outer experiences and look inward, integrating Jungian psychoanalysis and creative writing to reflect upon my lived experience in conversation with other writers and artists whose work I feel drawn to, writing from the heart to feed your head.
-Each dispatch also includes writing prompts to help you explore your own depths.
+Depth Writing With Dr Rachel is where I share my travels between worlds plus depth writing prompts & more over on the publishing platform Substack.
+Each monthly dispatch features well-crafted, soulful writing that swims between the arts, nature, culture, literature, spirituality & Jungian depth psychology written from the heart to feed your head.
+You’ll also find depth writing prompts to support your own inner work.
 You can do the prompts on your own or with a friend.
-Or you can join the mid-month Monday depth writing pods to do the prompts with others.
+Or you can join monthly online writing pods to do the prompts in community with others.

 ‘You can possess a forest and be possessed by it.’
 Ursula K Le Guin